Membership vs Subscription: Which Keeps You Paid

 The membership vs subscription debate comes down to one number: how long people keep paying you.
 Memberships sell access to a community where members interact with each other.
 Subscriptions sell recurring content delivery where the creator does all the heavy lifting.
 For Telegram creators, the membership model wins on retention, revenue per member, and long-term earnings.

 Most articles on this topic recycle the same vague definitions.
-This one shows you the actual fee math, churn rates, and revenue projections so you can pick the model that keeps your paid community earning month after month.
+This one shows you the actual fee math, churn rates, pros and cons, and revenue projections so you can pick the model that keeps your paid community earning month after month.
 For a broader look at how memberships compare to every other content monetization method by revenue per fan, our guide covers the full spectrum from ads to paid communities.

 Membership vs subscription comparison for content creators